metrorailings/OwlBlog/content/posts/2022-week-1-insights.md

 Pittsburgh's defense wisely employing a good bit of cover-two to keep the Bengals from hitting on their signature deep passes.

 Just horrendous coaching from Zac Taylor.
 I feel no qualms about labelling him as a white-chip offensive mind.

+***

+## Colts @ Texans

+Credit to Houston's defense - their excitement shows on tape.

+Jerry Hughes seems to have found new life as the premiere pass rusher on Houston.
+His play so far has impressed me.

+Indianapolis fielding 8 men in the box much more now that Gus Bradley is the defensive coordinator.
+Bradley has been one of the most faithful devotees to Pete Carroll's cover-three scheme and that faith hasn't wavered much despite having lost his job with the Raiders last year.
+Expect that predictability to bite them in the ass hard at least a few times this year.

+Texans flaring out four receivers more often than not pre-snap.
+Maybe Pep Hamilton's now embraced air raid principles in his offense...

+Davis Mills has been up and down.